The impact of drugs on gut microbes is greater than we thought

-Category: Climate Hits: 0We are one of the most medicated generations of humans to live on our planet.
+Category: Climate Hits: 1We are one of the most medicated generations of humans to live on our planet.
 Cardiometabolic diseases like type 2 diabetes, obesity, and coronary artery disease continue to increase in prevalence and together constitute the highest cause of mortality worldwide.
 Affected people often have to take multiple daily medications for months or even years.
 Researchers from the Bork group at EMBL Heidelberg, working together with a European consortium involving more than twenty European institutes, have now shown that many commonly used drugs have powerful effects on our gut microbes.
 These include drugs used to treat cardiometabolic disorders and antibiotics.
 The results were published in the journal Nature.

 Read more https://www.sciencedaily.com/releases/2021/12/211208161126.htm